Persistence running is all about taking the goal you have, breaking it down into smaller pieces and focusing on achieving them.

 Why should I run slow.
 I already know how to run slow.
 I want to learn to run fast – Emil Zatopek

-Results come when your patient enough to handle the tough days when nothing seems to be working and keep putting in the work until your golden moment comes along and your body has adapted to the stress you have placed on it.
+Results come when you're patient enough to handle the tough days when nothing seems to be working.